MicrosoftDocs/m365copilot-docs/docs/samples.md

 # Microsoft 365 Copilot extensibility samples

-This article provides links to code samples to help you develop Copilot extensibility solutions, including Copilot agents, Microsoft Graph connectors, and plugins.
+This article provides links to code samples to help you develop Copilot extensibility solutions, including agents, Microsoft Graph connectors, and plugins.

 ## Declarative agent samples

-The following Copilot agent samples are available from the PNP community.
+The following declarative agent samples are available from the PNP community.

 | Sample | Description |
 |--------|-------------|